kaythomas0/debian-gaming-setup/README.md

 ## Running the script
 1. `./debian-gaming-setup`

-### GUI mode
+### GUI mode (recommended for users not comfortable with the terminal)
 If you prefer to have a graphical user interface:
 1. Install the `zenity` package: `sudo apt install zenity`
 2. Run the script with the gui flag: `./debian-gaming-setup --gui`

 ---

 [1] Exact list of supported AMD GPUs for the xserver-xorg-video-amdgpu package is unclear.
 At least the following chip families should be supported: Bonaire, Hawaii, Kaveri, Kabini Mullins, Iceland, Tonga, Carrizo, Fiji, and Stoney.
 However, newer AMD GPUs *should* work.
-See [xserver-xorg-video-amdgpu package](https://packages.debian.org/buster/xserver-xorg-video-amdgpu) and [AtiHowTo Debian wiki page](https://wiki.debian.org/AtiHowTo)
+See [xserver-xorg-video-amdgpu package](https://packages.debian.org/buster/xserver-xorg-video-amdgpu) and [AtiHowTo Debian wiki page](https://wiki.debian.org/AtiHowTo).

 [2] Navi GPUs may have problems as they are very new.
 Debian Testing or Unstable is recommended for Navi GPUs.